aaugustin/myks-contact/README.rst

 Setup
 =====

 myks-contact is a pluggable Django application.
-It works with Python >= 2.7 and Django >= 1.8.
+It is tested with Django ≥ 1.8.

 1. Download and install the package from PyPI::